-Sheffield’s Local Biodiversity Action Plan (LBAP) is the city’s main mechanism for protecting important wildlife species and habitats and contributing to national targets.
+Sheffield’s Local Biodiversity Action Plan (LBAP) is one of the city’s mechanisms for protecting important wildlife species and habitats and contributing to national targets.

 The Sheffield LBAP was first produced in 2002 by the Sheffield Biodiversity Steering Group – a partnership between Sheffield and Rotherham Wildlife Trust, Sheffield City Council, Natural England, Sorby Natural History Society and other partners.

-Sheffield Biodiversity Partnership is currently updating the original Biodiversity Action Plans for Sheffield.
-Sheffield City Council’s Ecology Service as the lead partner has undertaken to produce Action Plans for 4 main habitat types:
+Sheffield Biodiversity Partnership (with the Sheffield City Council’s Ecology Service as the lead partner) updated the original Biodiversity Action Plans for Sheffield and produced Action Plans for 4 main habitat types:

-Information can be found on the Sheffield City Council website.
+These can be downloaded from Sheffield City Council’s website.

 The River Don and Sheffield & SY Navigation Canals Spatial Action Plan

-The summary document can be downloaded [insert link] and the full detailed document and maps are available on a CD on request from the Living Don Manager or South Yorkshire Biodiversity Coordinator.
+The summary document can be downloaded here and the full detailed document and maps are available on a CD on request from the Living Don Manager or South Yorkshire Biodiversity Coordinator.

 The Crayfish Action Plan

-Much of this plan is being delivered through the Sheffield Crayfish Action project and can be downloaded here [insert link].
+Much of this plan is being delivered through the Sheffield Crayfish Action project.

 The Green Roof Habitat Action Plan